-The Kamisori is a whole other animal who, once trained, gives an amazingly fun and efficient shave.
-Characterized by the wrapped steel handle, the Kamisori was originally designed to shave other people.
-Its smaller blade and front weighted design make it very effective at getting into the small areas of the face and are especially suited for detail work.
-The grind on the blade makes it seem as if it is designed for shaving only on one side, but in reality both sides of the blade are used.
-The truly unique thing about the Kamisori is that it is handed, meaning there are left and right handed versions.
-If you have never tried a Kamisori shave, it is very smooth and fast due to the expert blacksmithing that goes into making its two steel type blade.
+The kamisori is a whole other animal that, once practiced with, gives an amazingly fun and efficient shave.
+Characterized by minimalist steel handle, the kamisori was originally designed to shave other people.
+Its smaller blade and front heavy design make it very effective at getting into the small areas of the face and are especially suited for detail work and beard-trimming.
+The grind on the blade makes it seem as if it is designed for shaving only on one side, but in reality both sides of the blade are used albeit at slightly different angles.
+The truly unique thing about the kamisori is how easy it is to manipulate and control; the simple handle is easier to work with for novices than a European grip and the shorter blade is much easier to maneuver.
+If you have never tried a kamisori shave, it is an incredible experience.
+Unlike most European blades kamisoris are hand-forged, which allows them to take a truly remarkable edge.

 So the question remains; which should you buy?